-Associates at Oakville Centre for Cognitive Therapy are all either Ph.D. level psychologists registered by The College of Psychologists of Ontario, or Clinical Psychology Ph.D.
+Associates at Oakville Centre for Cognitive Therapy are all either Ph.D./Psy.D. level psychologists registered by The College of Psychologists and Behaviour Analysts of Ontario, or Clinical Psychology Ph.D./Psy.D.
 Candidates working under the direct supervision of a registered psychologist.

 With rigorous post-secondary education and training typically spanning 10-12 years, our clinicians are highly-skilled in the assessment of psychological difficulties and in the provision of evidence-based cognitive behavioural treatment services to children, adolescents, adults, couples and families.